kloba/fabric-flight-ai-demo/README.md

 **Simple Queries:**

-- "What percentage of flights were delayed?"
+- `What percentage of flights were delayed?`
-- "Which hour of the day has the highest number of delays?"
+- `Which hour of the day has the highest number of delays?`
-- "How often do flights get delayed on each day of the week?"
+- `How often do flights get delayed on each day of the week?`
-- "Show me the top 5 airports with the most delays."
+- `Show me the top 5 airports with the most delays.`
-- "Which airlines have the highest average arrival delay?"
+- `Which airlines have the highest average arrival delay?`
-- "What is the monthly trend of delayed flights?"
+- `What is the monthly trend of delayed flights?`

 **More Complex Queries:**

-- "Compare delay rates between weekdays and weekends."
+- `Compare delay rates between weekdays and weekends.`
-- "Are longer flights more likely to be delayed?"
+- `Are longer flights more likely to be delayed?`
-- "What is the most common reason for delays among delayed flights?"
+- `What is the most common reason for delays among delayed flights?`

 ### Example Response from Data Agent: